-- The decrease in volume causes pressure within the lungs which is greater than that of the environment.
+- The decrease in volume causes pressure within the lungs that is greater than that of the environment.

 - As a result, the air in the lungs is drawn out through the respiratory passage.

-- The air in the lungs comes from the diffusion of air from the blood vessels into alveoli after the exchange of oxygen and carbon dioxide.
+- The air in the lungs comes from the diffusion of air from the blood vessels into alveoli after exchanging oxygen and carbon dioxide.

 - Like in inhalation, the air coming out of the lungs is not just carbon dioxide but a mixture of gases with methanol, isoprene, and other alcohols.

-- Exhalation is a passive process that is controlled by the respiratory centers in the medulla oblongata and pons.
+- Exhalation is a passive process controlled by the respiratory centers in the medulla oblongata and pons.

 - Voluntary exhalation is an active process that occurs during exercise and is controlled by a more complex neurological pathway.

-- It is controlled by the same motor cortex in the cerebral cortex of the brain that controls the voluntary muscle movement.
+- It is controlled by the same motor cortex in the brain’s cerebral cortex that controls the voluntary muscle movement.